 To meet each individual resident's needs within a safe, comfortable, warm, friendly, accepting environment and encourage each resident to maintain his or her optimal level of functioning in all dimensions of his/her life.

 Each resident will be assigned a physician, however residents may continue with their own physician with their agreement.
-Our medical director is Dr Paul Ferner.
-Our attending physicians are Dr. Mohomad Mithoowani, Dr. Phil Vandewalle and Dr. Sara Puente.
+Our medical director is Dr. Philip Vandewalle.
+Our attending physicians are Dr. Mohomad Mithoowani, Dr. Sara Puente, Dr. Jennifer Parr and Dr. Julie Copeland

 Registered nursing staff (RN and RPN) are on duty 24 hours per day.
 Their roles are complemented by Health Care Aides who provide all necessary personal care.